ruthgrace/check-in-bot/README.md

 # emojiBot

-automatically add 3 emoji reacts to each message in channel
+automatically adds emoji reacts to each message in channel

 ## dev setup